avtandilzabakhidze/WorkspaceConsole/README.md

 Workspace Booking Console Application
-The Workspace Booking Console Application is a Java Spring Boot application designed to facilitate workspace bookings .
+The Workspace Booking Console Application is a Java Spring Boot application designed to facilitate workspace bookings.
 Users can easily view available workspaces, make bookings, cancel bookings, and manage their reservations seamlessly.

 Features
 View Available Workspaces: Users can see a list of all available workspaces along with their details such as name, location, capacity, and availability.